Irreversible entropy production, from quantum to classical: Quantum dynamics and the classical limit

 A particularly important class of states, in the context of quantum phase space, are those which are Gaussian~\cite{Ferraro2005}.
 Gaussian states are completely characterized by their first moments $\bar{x_i} = \langle X_i \rangle$ and CM, whose elements we rewrite for convenience as

-and puts together variances and co-variances of the relevant variables.
 Thus, for Gaussian states, the correspondence between $\rho$ and Wigner/Husimi function is extended to the first moments and the covariance matrix, which now fully characterize the properties of the system.
 The Wigner function for Gaussian states has the form of a multivariate normal